 During the Second World War Wyndham worked in the Army’s propaganda department, before joining the Royal Signal Corps.
 In 1944 he served in The Normandy Invasion as a cipher operator, attaining the modest rank of corporal.
 Shortly after the conflict, his younger brother Vivian Benyon Harris (1906-1987), an actor by trade, achieved moderate literary success with Trouble at Hanard and a further three books.
 Vivian had only written on the advice of his brother, and though the two were close, there must have been a touch of jealousy spurring John on.
 His brother Vivian was later happy to admit that John was the more accomplished novelist, and was immensely proud him.

-Wyndham decided to take Science Fiction in a new direction.
+Adopting a new pseudonym 'John Wyndham', he also decided to take Science Fiction in a different direction.
 His ‘Logical Fantasy’ creations were alien in the true sense of the word; unfamiliar but not necessarily extraterrestrial.
+In his sole T.V. interview, the author elaborated on this 'Somebody once said "the heart of fantasy is the willing suspension of disbelief."
+Well you mustn't go beyond a certain barrier, if you can find it, in which that willing suspension is shattered.'
 Wyndham also set most of his books in sedate English settings, thus magnifying the catastrophic events.
-The years of literary obscurity ended in 1951 with the publication of The Day of the Triffids.
+The years of literary obscurity ended in 1951 with the publication of The Day of the Triffids, followed by The Kraken Wakes (1953), The Chrysalids (1955), and The Midwich Cuckoo (1957) all of which sold millions of copies.
 In 1963 John married retired school teacher Grace Wilson, who he had been secretly romancing for three decades (see Cosy Clichés and The Trouble with Lichen).
-They moved from London to Hampshire close to Bedales School, but Wyndham’s health swiftly declined after suffering a stroke.
-He died on 11 March 1969.
+They moved from London to Hampshire close to Bedales School, unfortunately Wyndham’s health swiftly declined.
+The author had led a sedentary lifestyle, and was a heavy smoker.
+Whilst gardening in 1965 he suffered a heart attack, from which he never fully recovered, and died on 11 March 1969.
+Despite, or more likely because of his fame, Wyndham remained a very private man, an observation shared by even his close friends.
+He only conducted one television interview (ITV 1960), and requested that most of his private letters and documents be burned on his death.
+It is therefore his literature that holds the key to understanding the person.

 ‘My life has been practically devoid of interest to anyone but myself - though I have quite enjoyed it, of course, in those moments when I did not seem to have been sent to occupy a largely lunatic world.’
 John Wyndham.